A Father's Wise Words

 It was a long weekend.
 Iftikhar had finally found some time to drive down to Washington DC to pay his parents a visit.
 After the crazed scurrying of the past few weeks, this was a blissful change - a mini-vacation.
 Whenever he was with his parents, he always felt like he'd stepped into a cocoon.
 He loved that feeling.
 It was warm and snug, like a tightly wrapped comforter on a frosty morning.

 Abu came into the room and sat down, carrying a steaming cup of green tea.
 He always had a cup every night; he claimed it helped him digest.
-Iftikhar had tried it once and it
+Iftikhar had tried it once and it had helped, although he hadn't been able to sleep all night because of the caffeine.

 "So what's new, young man?"
 He asked.
 He blew into the cup and jasmine-tinged steam seemed to billow out from it.
 He tentatively took a sip, and satisfied that it didn't burn his upper lip, finally turned to face Iftikhar.